Motivating School-Age Kids to Be Active

 Being active is a key part of good health for all school-age kids.
 Exercise strengthens their muscles and bones and lets their bodies do normal kid stuff, like lifting a backpack or running a race.
 It also helps control their weight and prevent some types of health problems, like high blood pressure and type 2 diabetes.

 So how do you get kids motivated to be active, especially those who aren't natural athletes?

 Kids can be fit even if they're not winning sports trophies.
 The key is finding activities they enjoy.
 The options are many — from organized sports to inline skating, bike riding, and tennis or swimming.

 When kids find an activity that's fun, they'll do it a lot, get better at it, feel accomplished, and want to do it even more.
 Likewise, if they're pushed into activities they don't like, they're unlikely to want to participate and will end up frustrated and will feel like exercising is a chore.

 Stick to Basics for 6- to 8-Year-Olds

 At this age, kids are still mastering basic physical skills, such as jumping, throwing, kicking, and catching.
 It will take a few more years before most can combine these skills the way many 11-year-olds can (for instance, being able to scoop up a baseball, run toward the base, and throw the ball — all in one fluid motion).
-So if your child is on a sports team, make sure you and the coaches are setting realistic expectations.
+So if your child is on a sports team, make sure you and the coaches set realistic expectations.

 Such expectations are also important when it comes to how much kids can handle mentally.
 Younger kids often are not ready for the pressure of competition, nor can they grasp complex strategy.
 Look for teams, leagues, and classes that stress the basics and provide encouragement and praise for kids as they improve their skills.